Defining Roles and Responsibilities Drives Team Productivity

 Tip 1: Set a first draft deadline.

-Create a To-Do for each team leader to finish building their teams and seats in the organizational chart, where it is visible to everyone in the company.
+Create a To-Do for each team leader to finish building their teams and Seats in the Org Chart, where it's visible to everyone in the company.

 Tip 2: Talk about it with others.